Your Pediatric Pelvic Health Patients Can’t Wait. Neither Should You.

 Upon completing the summit, you will be provided with a certificate of attendance.
 However, please note that certification for continuing education credits is subject to the regulations of your state or professional organization

-Dawn Sandalcidi PT, RCMT, BCB-PMD is a trailblazer and leading expert in the field of pediatric pelvic floor disorders.
-Dawn has been actively treating patients for over 42 years and is actively seeing patients at Summit Pelvic Health in Frisco, CO.
+Dawn Sandalcidi PT, RCMT, BCB-PMD is a trailblazer and leading expert in the field of

 Dawn is an international speaker in the field, and she has gained so much from sharing experiences with her colleagues around the globe.

 In addition to lecturing internationally on pediatric bowel and bladder disorders, Dawn is a faculty instructor at the Herman & Wallace Pelvic Rehab Institute.
-She also runs an online teaching and mentoring platform for professionals
+She also runs an online teaching and mentoring platform for professionals.

 www.kidsbowelbladder.com #kidsbowelbladder